atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *»
 • '* 1; ■ ' » ‘
-f Mrs. Selby answered— — Lady irt
+f Mrs. Selby answered— — Lady irt the city."
-“the city."
 • r ✓ ■ ' •
 > # •*
 ■r f ■ '
 I
 1
-5 “I shave not the least doubt of her coming out of the city, " said Lady Lumley; “but I will Swear that she is no Lady, nor Gentlewoman neither.
+5 I shave not the least doubt of her coming out of the city, " said Lady Lumley; but I will Swear that she is no Lady, nor Gentlewoman neither.
-“Pray
+Pray
 V
 /
 ft